PentaHelix/pentahelix.github.io/_posts/2015-07-23-ASCII-Tutorial-Revisited.md

 ![Scene](http://imgur.com/a/sDF8S#kOJy7J4)

 ##The Shader
 In Unity 5, an ImageEffect is made up of 2 components: a Shader to do the computing on the GPU, as well as a Script to control the shader.
-Let's start with the Shader.
-Here's a basic Unity Shader:
+Let's start with the Script.
+Here's a basic Unity PostEffectBase:
 ```glsl
 Shader "Custom/ASCIIShader" {
     Properties {